Home » Crochet » Easy Crochet Summer Top | Free pattern

 Diagram for sewing in ends of the crochet top

-I made a mistake on one of my rectangles – one block is solid tr for 9 st while the openwork is only 7 (instead of 8 and 8).
+I made a mistake on one of my rectangles – one block is solid double crochet for 9 st while the openwork is only 7 (instead of 8 and 8).
 You can’t tell though!

 As long as mistakes look ok I’m a great believer in leaving it!
 Especially if it means you don’t have to frog (unpick) lots of stitches (I’ve unpicked a few in my years of crocheting!).